 Clinical and Professional Experience

-In addition to her work at Audiology Outside the Box, Dr. Sparks provides cochlear implant, hearing aid, and diagnostic testing services part-time at an in-person clinic.
+In addition to her work at Audiology Outside the Box, Dr. Sparks is a full-time educational audiologist in a large public school district with deaf and hard of hearing programs.
+She has previous experience with providing cochlear implant, hearing aid, and diagnostic testing services at an in-person clinic.
 As an adjunct instructor, she has taught the following courses in Gallaudet University’s Au.D. and Peer Mentor Training Certificate Programs:

 - HSL 833: Pediatric and Educational Audiology